AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 # Developing PHP or JS
 Another way to test changes is to login to the WooCommerce server and copy and paste your local files into their WooCommerce counterparts.

-1. To login to the WooCommerce server your local ssh key has to be added.
-1. Run ssh root@45.55.11.166 in the terminal
-1. Find the file that you want to update.
-From the root the path to WooCommerce files is var/www/html/wp-content/plugins/addressfinder-woo
-1. To update the files you'll need to use vim in the terminal.
-[Beginners Guide to Vim](https://sites.google.com/a/abletech.co.nz/wiki/technology-tips/beginners-guide-to-vim) may be helpful.
-1. When you save the files they update on the WooCommerce store.
+For instructions see the [Abletech Wiki](https://sites.google.com/a/abletech.co.nz/wiki/addressfinder/plugins/woocommerce-test-seer).